dustymabe/summit-2017-container-lab/vagrantcdk/lab1/chapter1.md

 ```

 Take a look at the Docker images on the system.
 These images have been cached
 here ahead of time.
-You should see some Openshift images.
+You should see some Openshift images too, which are cached
+in the CDK so you can start OpenShift without having to wait for the
+container images to download.

 ```bash
 docker images